 The Verdict Was In

-Polygamy was “inherently harmful” even in the absence of overt abuse, and it was fueled by the imbalance of power, manipulation and psychological abuse.
+Polygamy (at least coercive, patriarchal polygamy) was “inherently harmful” even in the absence of overt abuse, and it was generally fueled by the imbalance of power, manipulation and psychological abuse.
 Those were not MY WORDS.
 I was sharing the findings of an impartial government’s legal referendum after hearing from witnesses and exhaustively analyzing the research from experts on both sides of the polygamy debate.

 At the debate the Brown’s said being open and embracing of those families who want to live polygamy will result in these families feeling less likely to separate themselves into their own isolated communities.

 Kody explained that their family should not be treated like criminals just because other men in polygamy have abused their wives and children.
-We get this.
+I get this, and I agree.
 Kody said they should have the right to live as they wish as long as they are not hurting anyone.
-We get this too.
-But laws are not made for the exceptions.
+I get this too.
+But the complicated thing is that the laws are not made for the exceptions.

-And most families in polygamy are not like them.
+And not enough families in polygamy are like them.